 Who is Dale Chihuly?

-Dale Chihuly is an American artist world renowned for his glass art.
-While his work is displayed in more than 200 museums around the world, he also incorporates his glass sculptures into a variety of indoor and outdoor exhibits.
+Dale Chihuly is an American artist known for creating impressive, large-scale glass art pieces.
+While his work is displayed in more than 200 museums worldwide, he also incorporates his glass sculptures in a variety of unique indoor and outdoor exhibits.

 How old is Dale Chihuly?